j50n/deno-proc/README.md

 An easy way to run processes like a shell script in Deno.

-`proc` lets you write process-handling code in readable, idiomatic Typescript using `async/await` and `AsyncIterator` promisy goodness.
+`proc` lets me write process-handling code in readable, idiomatic Typescript using `async/await` and `AsyncIterator` promisy goodness.

 My goal in writing `proc` was to put Deno process handling on par with `bash`.